 ryan.Arrington@tn.gov

-Complaint Process for Tennessee Department of Justice
+Complaint Process for US Department of Justice

 Out of state online students who are not satisfied with the outcome of the complaint process at Southwest Tennessee Community College, may choose to file a complaint with our accrediting agency.